nrdvrgnt/tailscale-relay/README.md

 # tailscale-relay

-This is a docker image based on `alpine:3.12` for setting up a [tailscale](https://tailscale.com) instance in relay mode.
+This is a docker image based on `alpine:3.12` for setting up a [tailscale](https://tailscale.com) instance in relay mode and exit node.

 ## Prerequisites

 - Defined docker network via `docker network create -d bridge <network name>`
 - Subnet network via `docker inspect <NETWORK ID> | grep Subnet`
+- If you want, you can add multiple subnets using comma to seperate, eg. 172.23.0.0/16, 10.0.0.0/24
 - Auth key from https://login.tailscale.com/admin/authkeys (e.g. `tskey-123abc...`)

 ## Requirements